thegworld/gtx-browser/docs/security/research/graphics/vulnerabilities/README.md

-# Vulnerability Discovery: Chromium Graphics
+# Vulnerability Discovery: GTx Browser Graphics

-This directory contains notes on vulnerabilities found during the study of Chromium graphics subsystems.
+This directory contains notes on vulnerabilities found during the study of GTx Browser graphics subsystems.

 Notes about vulnerabilities are kept separate from general descriptions of features so we can publish general information without exposing sensitive